mohamed-halemo/FanChat-Privacy/privacy-policy.md

-USER GENERATED CONTENT POLICY & PRIVACY POLICY
-This Policy is aimed to ensure a positive experience for each user.
+USER GENERATED CONTENT POLICY & PRIVACY POLICY for fanchat application This Policy is aimed to ensure a positive experience for each user.
 Please join us in this effort by respecting these guidelines.
 We may make exceptions to these policies based on artistic, educational, historical, documentary, or scientific considerations, or where there are other substantial benefits to the public.
-By clicking the checkbox, you are acknowledging that you have read and understand this Policy, that you agree to follows these guidelines currently in effect and as updated by DIVO from time to time.
+By clicking the checkbox, you are acknowledging that you have read and understand this Policy, that you agree to follows these guidelines currently in effect and as updated by Fanchat from time to time.
 If you do not agree with these guidelines, please do not click the checkbox and/or create user account in Software.
 GENERAL

-✅ Users can post content only in compliance with EULA ❌ Users are prohibited to post content, which is unlawful, misleading, discriminatory, fraudulent or abusive, including without limitation:
+✅ Users can post content only in compliance with EULA

+❌ Users are prohibited to post content, which is unlawful, misleading, discriminatory, fraudulent or abusive, including without limitation:

 ❌ Sexually explicit content that features explicit sexual imagery primarily intended to cause sexual arousal;

 ❌ Graphic violent content that incites or glorifies violence including extremely graphic or violent materials for the sake of disgusting others;

 ❌ Hateful content that promotes violence or harassment against an individual or group based on ethnic origin, religion, disability, gender, age, veteran status, sexual orientation, or gender identity;

 ❌ Content providing medical advice, diagnosis or treatment via this service;

 ❌ Content promoting dangerous and illegal activities including self-harm, such as self-mutilation, eating disorders, or drug abuse.
 Users are prohibited to post content used to threaten or organize violence or support violent organizations;

 ❌ Content aiming at harassment and cyberbullying.

 ORIGINAL CONTENT

 ✅ User can post only content to which user has intellectual rights.

 ❌ Users are prohibited to post content that infringes anyone’s intellectual property rights and will respond to clear notices of alleged copyright infringement.
 Repeated infringement of intellectual property rights, including copyright, will result in account termination.

 ADS AND SPONSORED CONTENT

 ✅ Sponsorship, including, but not limited to, ownership or affiliate interest, payment, or material support, should be clearly disclosed to readers.

 ❌ Advertising and other paid promotional material on your pages should not exceed your content.

 ❌ We do not allow content that conceals or misrepresents sponsored content as independent, editorial content.

 ❌ The subject of sponsored content should not focus on the sponsor without clear disclosure.
 PERSONAL AND CONFIDENTIAL INFORMATION

 ❌ We do not allow the sharing of a private person's confidential and personally identifiable information (e.g. medical records or financial information).

 DECEPTIVE PROFILE
 ❌ Users are prohibited to create accounts that impersonate any person or organization, or that misrepresent or conceal their ownership or primary purpose.
 Users are prohibited to create accounts that engage in inauthentic or coordinated behavior activity to that misleads users.

 ENFORCEMENT

-📩 DIVO encourages you to report content or conduct that you believe breaches this guidelines !!
-DIVO will react within 24-hours should you report any content or conduct and may take the following actions on reported content or conduct: remove content from the account, restrict sharing of content, limiting who can view content, disable access to one or more products, delete an account, report illegal materials to appropriate law enforcement authorities.
+📩 Fanchat encourages you to report content or conduct that you believe breaches this guidelines !!
+Fanchat will react within 24-hours should you report any content or conduct and may take the following actions on reported content or conduct: remove content from the account, restrict sharing of content, limiting who can view content, disable access to one or more products, delete an account, report illegal materials to appropriate law enforcement authorities.
 !!
-DIVO will remove content that doesn’t comply with this Policy.
+Fanchat will remove content that doesn’t comply with this Policy.
 !!
-DIVO will disable account if user repeatedly infringe other people's intellectual property rights.
+Fanchat will disable account if user repeatedly infringe other people's intellectual property rights.

 PRIVACY POLICY
-DIVO FINANCE LTD (hereinafter – “DIVO”, “we”, or “us”) provides you with comprehensive information about the storage of DATA and PERSONAL INFORMATION of users registered in Software (hereafter – “User”, “Users”, “you”) within our company, which is collected in respect of your usage of DIVO mobile application (hereafter – “Software”).
+Fanchat FINANCE LTD (hereinafter – “Fanchat”, “we”, or “us”) provides you with comprehensive information about the storage of DATA and PERSONAL INFORMATION of users registered in Software (hereafter – “User”, “Users”, “you”) within our company, which is collected in respect of your usage of Fanchat mobile application (hereafter – “Software”).
-Company Party means the DIVO and its respective past, present and future employees, officers, directors, contractors, consultants, attorneys, accountants, financial advisors, equity holders, suppliers, vendors, service providers, parent companies, subsidiaries, affiliates, agents, representatives, predecessors, successors and assigns.
+Company Party means the Fanchat and its respective past, present and future employees, officers, directors, contractors, consultants, attorneys, accountants, financial advisors, equity holders, suppliers, vendors, service providers, parent companies, subsidiaries, affiliates, agents, representatives, predecessors, successors and assigns.
 This Policy sets out the basis on which any personal data we collect from you, or that you provide to us, will be